sharingapples/redux-state-change-listener/README.md

 # redux-state-change-listener
-A simple redux library for listening on changes of a specific part of redux state tree.
+A simple library for redux for listening on changes of a specific part of redux state tree.

 ## Purpose